 - Clear All: To clean up both

-How to Manage Apple News Notifications
+How to manage Apple News notifications

 - Now, you have to scroll to the bottom and tap on Manage Notifications.

-How to Save Stories in Apple News
+How to save stories in Apple News

 While browsing through articles, if you come across something really interesting, you have the option to save it to catch up with the story later.

 If you don’t find an article useful, you can dislike it.
 The app will show you fewer articles like that.
 Again, the dislike button shows up at many places, so it’s quite easy to do so.
-Besides, you can tap on the Share button and then hit Dislike Story in the share sheet.
+You can tap on the Share button and then hit Dislike Story in the share sheet.

 If you no longer want to read stories from a channel, you can choose to block it.
 The app lets you do it in multiple ways.

 On your 3D Touch supported iPhone, you can touch and hold on an article and then swipe up.
-Next, tap on Block Channel in the menu and confirm.
+Next, tap Block Channel in the menu and confirm.

-How to Unblock Channels and Topics
+How to unblock channels and topics

 The app lets you manage the blocked channels with ease.
 So, if you ever want to unblock any of them, you can do so without any hassle.

-How to Restrict Stories in Today
+How to restrict stories in Today in Apple News

-Step #1.
-Open Settings app on your device.
+- Open Settings on your device.

-- Now, scroll down and tap on News.
+- Now, scroll down and tap News.

 - Next, turn on the switch next to Restrict Stories in Today.
 Later, if you decide against it, come back to the same setting and then turn off this switch.

-Step #1.
-Launch Settings app on your device.
+- Launch Settings on your device.

-- Now, scroll down and tap on News.
+- Now, scroll down and tap News.

 - Turn off the switch next to Cellular Data.

 Based on how you use the News app, Siri offers suggestions.
 If you don’t want the virtual assistant to offer suggestions in Search, Look Up, Keyboard and Lock Screen, you can stop it.

-Step #2.
-Now, tap on Siri & Search.
+- Now, tap Siri & Search.

 - Turn off the switches next to Siri & Suggestions.

-Stop Siri from Suggesting Stories, Channels and Topics Based Safari and App Usage in Apple News
+Stop Siri from suggesting stories, channels, and topics based Safari and app usage in Apple News

-Step #2.
-Next, tap on Siri & Suggestions.
+- Next, tap Siri & Suggestions.

-Step #3.
-Finally, turn off the switch for Find Content in Other Apps.
+- Finally, turn off the switch for Find Content in Other Apps.

-Follow Apple News+ Magazines
+Follow Apple News+ magazines

-How to Keep Track Of Apple News Plus Magazines
+How to keep track of Apple News Plus magazines

-How to Download Apple News Magazines
+How to download Apple News magazines

-Use Siri Shortcuts With Apple News
+Use Siri Shortcuts with Apple News

-For instance, you will be able to instantly take a peek at all of your saved News stories, check your history and even quickly jump over to the articles of a specific site and more.
+For instance, you’ll be able to instantly take a peek at all of your saved News stories, check your history, and even quickly jump over to the articles of a specific site and more.

 To make the most of News’ Siri Shortcuts, head over to this hands-guide.